“Expose yourself to your deepest fear; after that, fear has no power, and the fear of freedom shrinks and vanishes. You are free.” ― Jim Morrison

 “You do know Ohio is right next to Michigan?”
 He said.
 I said yes and then he asked me was he going to catch it and die.
 My heart broke because I realized that I had lied to these children when I told them this virus would not change anything.

 In their eyes I knew it all and would always tell them the truth.
 But, I couldn’t fix this for them.
 I spent the next week or so reassuring them that life would be the same and inside I didn’t have a clue what would take place over the next few months.
 On March 12, 2020 was the last day I saw most of the 25 little people’s faces.
 I hugged them as many scurried off to the buses and I walked the others outside to wait for parents and siblings to pick them.
 They still had questions but I had no answers.

-No more greetings at the door.
-No more indoor and outdoor recess.
-No more lunchroom shenanigans with their friends and no more music class with Mr. V. which was their favorite.
 Our daily routine had turned into homework packets, online classes and weekly Zoom calls.
 Because all didn’t have access to the internet I didn’t see or hear from many of them anymore.
 I lied and said everything would be the same but life from that moment will never return to how it was before March 12th.
 If truth be told I lied because I didn’t have access to the truth.